-The clause shall further secure that the amount by which the cost of so purchasing other goods or materials exceeds the amount which would have been payable to the contractor in respect of the goods or materials shall be recoverable from the contractor.
+The clause shall further secure that the amount by which the cost of so purchasing other goods or materials exceeds the amount which would have been payable to the

 17.15 Healthcare services agreements

 Service agreements with NHS providers for the supply of healthcare services shall be drawn up in accordance with the NHS and Community Care Act 1990 and administered by the Trust.
 Service agreements are not contracts in law and therefore not enforceable by the courts.
 However, a contract with a Foundation Trust, being a Public Benefit Company (PBC), is a legal document and is enforceable in law.